chaitanyachow1729/NumberPlateDetection_RSA/README.md

 Instead of code replace above path with your .exe file location path

-# If you want to run Main.ipyn file
+# If you want to run Main.ipynb file

-If you to run the .ipyn file, Please open the anaconda promot and paste the folder file path
+If you to run the .ipynb file, Please open the anaconda promot and paste the folder file path

 After that open  jupyter notebook using anaconda promote so that you do neet change any files paths in the code